Defoe Shipbuilding Company

 The Defoe Shipbuilding Company was a small ship builder established in 1905 in Bay City, Michigan, United States.
 It ceased to operate in 1976 after failing to renew its contracts with the United States Navy.
-The site of the former company is now being developed for business and housing on the bank of the Saginaw River.
+The company's former site has since been redeveloped.

 Founding

 Harry J. Defoe organized the Defoe Boat and Motor Works in 1905 on the Saginaw River in Bay City, Michigan.
 At that time, the firm built "knock-down" boats and gasoline powered boats for business and pleasure.
 In 1917, the company got its first Navy contract for five Spent Torpedo Chasers.
 This order was followed in 1918 by an order for eight steel Tumor Mine Planters.